 Alfred Hitchcock was known as the "Master of Suspense."
 From Rebecca to Psycho, this cinematic giant gave us some of our most treasured films.
 Students explore what makes Hitchcock-Hitchcock-the director's extraordinary ability to manipulate an audience, his patent conventions, camera angles, and running themes.
-Counts toward Film Studies minor.
 Same course as DR281.
+IF

-PT282 Films of William Wyler (1.00 cr.)
+PT282 Films of William Wyler (3.00 cr.)

-According to Martin Scorsese, William Wyler was "Holly-wood's most respected director."
+According to Martin Scorsese, William Wyler was "Hollywood's most respected director."
 Wyler, who also was known as "the man who couldn't make a bad picture," directed more actors to Academy Awards than any other director.
 This overview introduces such classics as The Letter, The Best Years of Our Lives, Roman Holiday, and Funny Girl.
-Counts toward Film Studies minor.
 Same course as DR282.
+IF